AlexNeugroschl/JAX_Risk_Engine/docs/getting-started/overview.md

   in this codebase has been checked line-by-line against ORE's own installed software, and the test suite includes tests that run ORE itself and compare answers directly.
 This is described more in [Architecture](../concepts/architecture.md).
-- **Eventually, a live API.** The long-term plan is to expose this engine as a web API that another system ("TraderX") can call in real time, not just run as an overnight batch script.
+- **A live API, now built.** The engine is exposed as a web API that another system ("TraderX") can call, rather than only running as an overnight batch script.
+Two separate contracts are served: a general portfolio-pricing one, and a stricter end-of-day one for TraderX's hash-verified overnight bundles.
+See [HTTP API](../reference/http-api.md) and [EOD Integration](../reference/eod-integration.md).
+What remains planned is *coverage* — the range of instruments the end-of-day path can price without refusing.

 ## What's actually built right now